A rebrand and redesign of a website for a maturing music collective based in Brooklyn, NY.

 In order to synthesize and make sense of all the information gathered in the discovery phase of the project, I used the help of fellow UX research Siena Tetali to help me affinity map all the data points I collected and develop personas that would then drive the designs for the new website.

-Once I had a clear picture of our donor persona Mila, I set out to work on the feature prioritization for the MVP for the website launch using the MoSCoW method where I mapped out what pages and features I would design and build for the October website relaunch.
+With Mila's needs in mind, I set out to work on the feature prioritization for the MVP for the website launch using the MoSCoW method where I mapped out what pages and features I would design and build for the October website relaunch.
+Some pages and information that were critical for the new website included:

-Since the most important flow for this iteration was the experience of the donor, I led a design studio with the BRM executive team where we sketched out possible solutions for the BRM donor flow and donation pages.
+Since the most important flow for this iteration was the experience of the donor, I facilitated a remote design workshop over zoom with the BRM executive team where we sketched out possible solutions for the BRM donor flow and donation pages.

 As we sketched we kept in mind the fact that donors expressed the following needs: